ssvlabs/ssv-liquidator/docs/setup-and-run.md

 ### Message broker

-The Redis server as message-broker is used to handle periodic operations such as synchronizing burn rates and store new validator accounts.
+The Redis server as a message-broker is used to handle periodic operations such as synchronizing burn rates, store new validator accounts and run liquidation process.

 ### Database

-> Note: The boilerplate uses [TypeORM](https://github.com/typeorm/typeorm) with Data Mapper pattern.
+> Note: The app uses [TypeORM](https://github.com/typeorm/typeorm) with Data Mapper pattern.

 Sqlite 2 is used for data storage.
 It's a local file-based database that doesn't need any setting on your part.

 ## Docker